ridvikpal/CarCartAPI/README.md

 ## Features

-CarCostAPI has common features for an auto listing API, with the addition of ChatGPT!
-This means using CarCostAPI, someone could easily setup a website with no extra backend work; All that is needed is to provide a front end (View)!
+CarCartAPI has common features for an auto listing API, with the addition of ChatGPT!
+This means using CarCartAPI, someone could easily setup a website with no extra backend work; All that is needed is to provide a front end (View)!
-Actually, I am planning to create an auto listings website using CarCostAPI when I get the time!
+Actually, I am planning to create an auto listings website using CarCartAPI when I get the time!
 All items are returned with as industry standard JSON objects

 ### GET Used Car Listings